• Skip to primary navigation

 Instructions

-• Using kitchen towel, thoroughly coat all cooking surfaces of waffle iron with coconut oil to avoid sticking.
+• Switch waffle iron on and allow to reach cooking temperature.
+Using kitchen towel, thoroughly coat all cooking surfaces with oil to avoid sticking.

 • Close lid and cook for 6-7 minutes (or until steam coming out reduces).

-• Repeat process for remaining batter - greasing iron between each waffle with coconut oil - and store waffles on a plate in a warm oven until ready to eat.
+• Repeat for remaining batter - greasing iron between each waffle - and store waffles on a plate in oven until ready to eat.
+Serve with any of the following: a drizzle of maple syrup, coconut whipped cream, bananas, fresh berries, and cinnamon.
+Enjoy!

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!